KaizNike/100-days-of-code/rules.md

 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
 5. I will work on real projects, facing real challenges.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
 (If you've just started learning to code, read [FAQ](FAQ.md))
+#### Personal Challenges
+6. I will maintain my health and exercise 20 minutes a day.
+7. I will find employment or otherwise make money from coding within the next 200 days.

 ## Ideas to make this challenge more effective